Supine Position Yields Better ESWL Results

 Patients with distal ureteral stones were 4 times more likely to be stone free if treated in the supine rather than prone position.

-Extracorporeal shockwave lithotripsy (ESWL) is more effective for treating distal ureteral stones if patients are placed in a supine rather a prone position, according to a new review and meta-analysis.
+Extracorporeal shockwave lithotripsy (ESWL) is more effective for treating distal ureteral stones if patients are placed in a supine rather than a prone position, according to a new review and meta-analysis.

 Tao Li, MD, and colleagues from West China Hospital, Sichauan University, in Chengdu, China, pooled data from 4 randomized and case-control trials of 647 patients.
 (Patients with multiple stones were excluded.)